 Division of an Inherited IRA Held by a Trust. – If a trust is the named beneficiary of an inherited IRA, the beneficiaries of the trust may arrange transfers to new and separate inherited IRAs for each trust beneficiary, provided the trust is a “see through” trust.
 A see-through trust is a trust with identifiable individual beneficiaries that is irrevocable or that will automatically become irrevocable upon the retiree’s death, and that satisfies certain procedural requirements.

-However, the beneficiary of such a newly separated IRA who bases his required minimum distributions on life expectancy must use the life expectancy of the oldest trust beneficiary – unless the use of multiple trusts effectively allows each beneficiary to use his or her own life expectancy.
-(Reg. § 1.401(a)(9)-4, Q&A 5; Ltr.
+If all the beneficiaries of such a newly separated IRA are “eligible” designated beneficiaries, the IRA may make distributions based on the life expectancy of the oldest beneficiary – unless a rigorous structuring of multiple trusts allows each beneficiary to use his or her own life expectancy.
+(IRC § 408(a)(9)(H); Reg. § 1.401(a)(9)-4, Q&A 5; Ltr.
 Rul.
 200809042; Ltr.
 Rul.
 200537044.)
 See Chapters 5 and 8 of the treatise for discussions of divisions of IRAs and trusts and the effect of the divisions on minimum distribution requirements.

-Use of Multiple Trusts to Maximize IRA Tax Deferral. – Generally, dividing an inherited IRA (not held in trust) into separate accounts or separate inherited IRAs for each beneficiary will allow the younger beneficiaries to maximize tax deferral on their interests in the IRA by taking distributions over their longer lifetimes.
+Use of Multiple Trusts to Maximize IRA Tax Deferral. – Generally, dividing an inherited IRA (not held in trust) into separate accounts or separate inherited IRAs for each beneficiary will allow eligible designated beneficiaries to maximize tax deferral on their interests in the IRA by taking distributions over their longer life expectancies.
 Unfortunately, though, for this purpose, beneficiaries may not treat as separate accounts or separate IRAs those interests of the beneficiaries originally held indirectly through a trust.
 Nevertheless, a retiree may be able to solve this problem neatly by providing for multiple trusts or sub-trusts, one for each beneficiary – if certain other requirements are satisfied.
-(Ltr.
+(IRC § 408(a)(9)(H); Ltr.
 Rul.
 200537044.)
 See Chapter 8 of the treatise for a discussion of the use of trusts in maximizing tax deferral.

 Transfer of Funds from an IRA to a Health Savings Account. – If a retiree does not yet qualify for Medicare, the retiree may be eligible to make tax-deductible contributions to a health savings account (HSA).
 An HSA is an account that pays medical expenses not otherwise covered by a high deductible health plan.